Hanspe-3019/Popensample/README.md

                               Passed unchecked to log command. (default: 2s) -d, --dump-messages     Dump log messages as JSON objects
                                - to stdout or
-                               - to file according to option --output.
+                               - to file according to option --save.
       -s, --save <save>       Save stats and log messages to the specified directory.
-                              Statistics as `logstats-<timestamp>.txt`
+                              Statistics as `logstats-<timestamp>.csv`
                               Log messages as `logmsgs-<timestamp>.json`
       -p, --predicate <predicate>
                               Predicates to filter